GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 >>> service.verifications.create(to='+254700111222', channel='sms')
 ```

-You should be able to see an AUTHMSG of "Your <application> verification code is: <verification_code>" in your phone.
+You should be able to see an AUTHMSG of "Your <application> verification code is: <verification_code>" on your phone.

 To confirm the verification code, let us run the following command in your Python interpreter: